laurentperrinet/Perrinet20PredictiveProcessing/README.md

 to the agent.
 Interestingly, if one were to only look at the behavior of this agent, this could be encompassed by a set of differential equations, but that would miss the causal relationship with internal variables as defined above.
-In particular, this model highlights a solution to a common misconception about FEP as surprise minimization.
+In addition, this model highlights a solution to a common misconception about FEP as surprise minimization.
 Indeed, if the agent was to close his eyes, the sensory surprise would be minimal as one would then precisely expect a pitch-dark visual scene.